 But while the Landing Pages reports tells you where users entered your site, the Second Page dimension tells you what people did next.
 One of the great ways to use the Second Page dimension, is simply to apply it as a secondary dimension to the Landing Pages report:

 This report has multiple use cases.
 First of all, you’re able to see the most common navigation paths.
 For instance, most users might land on your homepage (Landing Page = /) and then navigate to one or more other pages.
 Now, if you’re using most of your homepage to promote a specific offer or message, you’d expect people to click on it and go to an offer page.
-So you’re expectation is that this offer page would rank high in the Second Page column of the report.
+So your expectation is that this offer page would rank high in the Second Page column of the report.

 If that’s not the case, and you observe other pages ranking high as Second Pages, then you’re homepage promotion is likely not what people are looking for.
 They’re showing a different customer intent.
 In general, what you’re looking for is behavior that is not consistent with what your page is designed for.